 Student grievances may involve academic matters, administrative matters or discrimination.
 Grievances, other than those involving discrimination charges, will be handled through the regular line of authority.
 A grievant who is not satisfied with a decision at one level may appeal the grievance to the next level of authority.
 Information and discussions concerning the resolution of a grievance will be maintained in as confidential a manner as possible so as to protect the interests of all parties.

 In grievances involving academic matters, including grading, the student should first consult with the instructor concerned.
 Every attempt should be made to resolve the grievance on an informal basis.
-If necessary, the student should process a grievance through the levels of department head/coordinator, dean, vice president for Instruction and college president.
+If necessary, the student should process a grievance through the levels of department head/coordinator, dean, chief academic officer and college president.
 At the Sam Wolf Granite City Campus, the dean of Technical Education may be consulted.
 At the Red Bud Campus, contact the appropriate department chairperson.

 In grievances involving administrative matters, the student should attempt to resolve the complaint on an informal basis by consulting with the responsible administrator.
 If necessary, the student should proceed through the levels of director, dean, appropriate chief officer and college president.
 At the Sam Wolf Granite City Campus, the dean of Technical Education may be consulted.
 At the Red Bud Campus, contact the appropriate department chairperson.
 A complaint becomes formal when it is submitted in writing by the complainant.
 Grievances should be submitted in writing at each level of authority within 10 school days of the action being grieved or within 10 school days of the decision being appealed.
 Written response normally will be made to the grievant within 10 school days unless circumstances require additional time for consideration.
 Grievances may not be appealed to the SWIC Board of Trustees.